jezzsantos/automate/docs/authoring.md

 ## Configuring pattern structure

-The structure of a pattern describes a conceptual model of your coding pattern.
+The structure of a pattern describes a (conceptual) model of your code and its coding patterns.

 * The simplest coding pattern, used for a single use-case, probably does not need much structure (hierarchy) or variance (attributes) to represent it.
 Since generating the code for it can all be hardcoded into one or more code templates (with no variance).